-Breast calcifications are mostly benign (not cancer).
-However, sometimes calcifications can be an early sign of breast cancer.
-Because of this, your doctors may want you to have further tests to check what sort of calcifications you have.
+Breast calcifications can occasionally be an early sign of cancer.
+Because of this, your doctor or nurse may want you to have further tests to check what sort of calcifications you have.

-Breast calcifications that develop in the blood vessels of the breast may be age-related or caused by other medical conditions such as heart problems or diabetes, but don’t usually require further assessment.
+Breast calcifications can develop in the blood vessels of the breast.
+These may be age-related or caused by other medical conditions such as heart problems or diabetes, but don’t usually require further assessment.

 Breast calcifications are usually found by chance during a routine screening mammogram (breast x-ray) or during an investigation at a breast clinic for another breast problem.
-The calcification shows up as small white spots.
+The calcifications show up on a mammogram as small white spots.

-If your calcifications look benign, nothing more needs to be done; they don’t need to be removed and won’t cause you any harm.
+If the calcifications look benign, nothing more needs to be done.
+They don’t need to be removed and won’t cause you any harm.

 Further tests are likely to include a more detailed mammogram which gives a close-up (magnified) picture of the affected area.

-You may also have a core biopsy (removal of tissue to be looked at under a microscope), which uses a needle to remove samples of breast tissue under local anaesthetic.
-Because calcifications are so small, a computer and mammogram are usually used to locate them accurately so a biopsy can be taken from the area concerned (stereotactic core biopsy).
+You may also have a core biopsy.
+You’ll be given a local anaesthetic and a hollow needle is used to take samples of breast tissue for analysis under a microscope.
+Because calcifications are so small, a computer and mammogram are usually used to locate them accurately so a biopsy can be taken from the affected area (known as a stereotactic core biopsy).

 These tests are usually done in the breast clinic or x-ray department as an outpatient, although sometimes they are done in the day surgery unit.
 You won’t have to stay overnight in hospital.

-Your doctors may recommend surgery to remove the area of the calcification from the breast so it can be looked at under a microscope.
-In this case a technique called wire localisation is often used to pinpoint the area if it can’t be felt.
+Your doctor or nurse may recommend surgery to remove the area of calcification from the breast and so it can be looked at under a microscope.
+In this case a technique called wire localisation is often used to pinpoint the area.
 The radiologist uses a mammogram or ultrasound scan as a guide to insert a fine wire into the breast under local anaesthetic.
 The wire is then carefully secured under a small dressing and left in place until the operation to remove the area of calcification, which is usually the same day or sometimes the day after.
-If the wire feels uncomfortable while it is in place you may need some mild pain relief.
+If the wire feels uncomfortable while it is in place you can have some mild pain relief.

-It’s likely that these tests will show your calcifications are benign and you won’t need any more treatment.
+It’s likely that your tests will show the calcifications are benign and you won’t need any more treatment.

-If the calcifications are part of another benign breast condition, your doctor will tell you if anything else needs to be done.
-You may also find it helpful to read other leaflets in our benign breast conditions series.
+If the calcifications are part of another benign breast condition, your doctor or nurse will tell you if anything else needs to be done.
+You may also find it helpful to read about other benign breast conditions.

-If you’re told that the calcifications are an early sign of breast cancer, your surgeon or breast care nurse will talk to you about what this means and discuss your future treatment.
+If you’re told the calcifications are an early sign of breast cancer, your specialist team will talk to you about what this means and discuss your future treatment.